Pregnancy Yoga Classes Edinburgh

 “I would highly recommend Louise’s pregnancy yoga class, it was by far the best thing I did whilst being pregnant.
 Louise is one of the kindest people I’ve met.
 She is so much more than a yoga teacher.
 She is caring and supportive.
 You want this girl in your life during pregnancy!”

-Pregnancy Yoga Frequently Asked Questions
+Frequently Asked Questions about Pregnancy Yoga

 When is the best time to start pregnancy yoga?